GppCalcagno/GppCalcagno/README.md

 ### 📕Myself in a Nutshell

 I am currently finishing my studies in Computer Engineering.
-In my free time I dedicate myself to personal projects in the field of programming or self improvement.
+In my free time, I dedicate myself to personal projects in the field of programming or self-improvement.
 I like to follow the trend of business and consumer software development.

-🌱 **▸** I'm currently working on my master thesis on the field of Reinforment Learning (AI)
+🌱 **▸** I'm currently working on my master's thesis on the field of Deep Reinforcement Learning (AI)

-📚 **▸** I have bachelor's in Computer Science engineering at [Politecnico Di Milano](https://www.polimi.it/), where i am also attending my Master Degree.
+📚 **▸** I have a bachelor's in Computer Science engineering at [Politecnico Di Milano](https://www.polimi.it/), where I am also attending my Master's Degree.

 </div>